 This activity is great if your grandparents are still around or if you belong to a family that makes a year’s worth of pickle, jam or chunda or papad or similar foods.
 It’s a great art to learn, especially making papads.
 There are so many varieties of papads that Maharashtrians alone use- mirgunda, poha papad, kurdai, nachni papad, batata papad, sabudana papad etc. It is an art worth perceiving and definitely preserving for our future generations.

-#8 Garden to Kitchen
+#8 Garden to Kitchen culinary project

-This is the easiest activity of all.
+This is the easiest culinary project of all.
 Plant simple ingredients in your balcony garden like coriander, methi, mustard greens, chili, curry leaves.
 These are not high maintenance at all and something that we regularly use in our cooking.
 If you have a little more space in your yard, you may also plant a lemon tree, chikoo tree etc. Thus you know what you have grown is organic, pesticide free and highly nutritious.
 Involving children in such activities will make their minds sharper and active. iPads are out, hands-on gardening is in!

 #9 Family heritage cookbook

-This is, by far, my favourite activity.
+This is, by far, my favourite culinary project idea.
 In fact, as a foodie and a family person, I myself am working on a similar project.
 Use online tools like cloud or G-suite for this project.
 Very technical, yet personal.
 Form a group of foodie relatives and friends.
 Ask each member to contribute a recipe or two.
 Every family has a photographer, by default!
 And guess what, they get to capture interesting family and food shots.
 Do this all year round, make a collection of recipes and family secrets.
 Publish the book, and distribute a copy of this book to every family.
 Something absolutely worth handing over to next generation.